rdbinteractive/wpdd/readme.md

   - Download and install [Docker](https://www.docker.com/get-docker)
   - Clone this repository to your working directory, this will be referred to as `PROJECT_ROOT`
   - Copy `./.env.dev` to `./.env`
-  - From your project root run `docker compose up -d`
+  - From your project root, run `docker compose up -d`
-  - From your project root run `docker exec -ti wpdd-php bash`
+  - From your project root, run `docker exec -ti wpdd-php bash`
   - This logs you in to the php container at: `/var/www/html`
   - From `/var/www/html` run `./buildfresh.sh` [Windows Note](#windowsBuildfresh)
   - In a browser, visit `http://localhost`